microsoft/code-with-engineering-playbook/README.md

       - Can it be completed within a sprint
       - Is it dependent on other stories
     - Estimation
-      - Provide guidance on what scale to use (fibonacci, currency denominations, etc)
-      - How to establish baseline estimates (if using relative sizing)
-      - How is that scale converted to time (if using time-based sizing)
       - Resolving estimation conflicts (two people are sizing differently)
     - Recipes
       - Using "Magic Estimation" strategy